 There may be other consequences of student loan default depending on the type of loan and where you live.
 For example, a number of states allow professional and vocational boards to refuse to certify, certify with restrictions, suspend or revoke a member’s professional or vocational license and, in some cases, impose a fine, when a member defaults on student loans.
-The state laws apply to members of the various professions working in that state.
 Some of these states’ provisions apply to particular professions or vocations such as attorneys, health care professionals, teachers, insurance professionals, state officers, and commercial fishermen.
 Others apply more generally to anyone whose profession or vocation requires licensing.
 You should check the laws in your state for more information.